clach04/clipboard-confusion/README.md

     python3 clipboardconfusion.py
     py -3 clipboardconfusion.py
+    py -3 clipboardconfusion.py clipboardconfusion.py  # start with source code for this tool in clipboard

 or

     python2 clipboardconfusion.py
     py -2 clipboardconfusion.py
+    py -2 clipboardconfusion.py clipboardconfusion.py  # start with source code for this tool in clipboard

 Issue CTRL-Break on Windows to stop/kill and CTRL-C under Linux/Unix.